krausality/PNML_Frontend/LaTeX_Manual/README.md

 This automatically runs pdflatex, bibtex, and pdflatex again as needed.

-#### Option 2: Manual Compilation
+#### Option 3: Manual Compilation

-If you don't have latexmk, run these commands in order:
+If you don't have latexmk or Python, run these commands in order:

 ```bash
 cd LaTeX_Manual